honeytoast/OokMachine/README.md

 Filename | Description
 ---------|------------
-triangle.ook  |  sample Ook! program that prints out the Serpinski triangle, ookmachine.py |  Python3 source code that emulates an Ook! machine, sampleout | sample output saved as a file
+triangle.ook  |  sample Ook! program that prints out the Serpinski triangle ookmachine.py |  Python3 source code that emulates an Ook! machine sampleout | sample output saved as a file

 How to run: